fareenkashmira/fareenkashmira.io/readme.md

-# Kooky - Wizard of Arts
+# Kooky - Creating Magic
 **Graphic Design and Art Services**

 Welcome to Kooky!
 We are a creative platform offering high-quality graphic design and artistic services.
 Our focus is on personalized, unique designs tailored to your specific needs, from logos to full brand identities.